 This vegan frozen banana chocolate pie is the best dessert you can serve your family and friends after a barbecue dinner.
 Its vegan, gluten-free crust is moist and its banana filling gooey and delicious.

 We love bananas in our house.
 We buy so many bananas, but sometimes we don’t get to eat them all and they go brown.
-When that happens, I freeze them and use them for various things, such as banana bread, banana ice-cream, banana peanut butter cookies, and this delicious banana chocolate pie.
+When that happens, I freeze them and use them for various things, such as banana bread, banana ice cream, banana peanut butter cookies, and this delicious vegan frozen banana chocolate pie.

 This frozen banana pie has six simple ingredients but is so delicious.
 It takes no time to make but impresses everyone that tries it.
 And best of all, it’s good for people who eat gluten-free and vegan recipes.
 The crust is made with almonds and dates, instead of the traditional flour crust.

 - pinch of salt

 - 6 frozen bananas

 - 1/4 vegan chocolate chips (optional)